 The Site contains hyper links to external web sites owned and operated by third parties.
 The Ferry GateWay OnLine Inc has no responsibility in relation to the accuracy, completeness and quality of the information contained within such third party sites.
 Any and all contents on such third party sites do not reflect products, services or information provided by The Ferry GateWay OnLine Inc. You should direct any concerns regarding external links to the site webmaster of such a site, unless the external link contains substantial errors, in which case it is requested that you direct comments to firstname.lastname@example.org or 1-800-686-0446.

 Once a booking has been made on the Site and full payment received, The Ferry GateWay OnLine Inc, will issue you an email noting and reiterating the details of your booking request.
 This will be followed within 36hrs by a 2nd email containing the ferry operators booking confirmation number.
-This number, along with relevant photo I.D. must be presented on check in and prior to boarding so you can receive your tickets.
+This number, along with all relevant photo I.D. must be presented on check in and prior to boarding so you can receive your tickets.
+Passengers shall be solely responsible for obtaining all necessary travel documents.
 If all components of your ferry booking request can not be filled, you will be contacted by phone and/or email to either void your online booking request ( at no charge to you) or to discuss available options.
 Bookings can be made by credit or debit card and credit card charges may be applied to certain cards by your bank.

 Reservation cancellation charges vary by operator but are typically charged at 20% when a cancellation is made more than 35 days in advance of travel commencement; 25% when the cancellation is made 18-34 days in advance of travel; 35% when the cancellation is made 11-17 days in advance of travel and 45% when the cancellation is made 2-10 days in advance of travel.
 Cancellations made within 48 hrs of a sailing or a no show will result in a penalty equal to 55% of the booked space value.
 Some operators will not provide refunds if a cancellation is received within 30 hrs of departure.